Who runs The Writing Retreat?

 What else is there to do in the area?

-At Bosloe, you have access to the neighbouring National Trust gardens at Glendurgan and the spectacular coastal path to the Helford river and beyond, including to Frenchman’s Creek.
+At Bosloe, you have free access to the neighbouring National Trust gardens at Glendurgan and the spectacular coastal path to the Helford river.
 The gardens have beautiful sea views and a host of paths and places to sit among flowering shrubs and the sub tropical plants that thrive in this part of Cornwall.
-The village of Mawnan Smith, a mile or so away, has a selection of village shops and the harbour town of Falmouth with its famous docks and beaches is a 15-20 minute drive.
+The village of Mawnan Smith, less than a mile, has a selection of shops, a pub and tea room, and the harbour town of Falmouth with its famous docks and beaches is a 15-20 minute drive.

 Can I stay on for a holiday after the retreat ends?